Near Eastern Languages and Civilizations - PhD

 - References: A minimum of three letters of reference should be included with your application.

 - GRE and TOEFL Scores: Send the scores to University Code 1832.
-For non-native English speakers, your scores from the Test of English as a Foreign Language (TOEFL) must be comprised of a: minimum score of 600 with a minimum of 60 in each section on the paper test; minimum score of 250 with a minimum of 25 in each section on thecomputerized test if taken prior to September 2005; and minimum score of 26 in each section on the computerized test if taken September 2005 or after.
+For non-native English speakers, your scores from the Test of English as a Foreign Language (TOEFL) must be comprised of a: minimum score of 104 with a minimum of 26 in each section on the internet-based test.

 - Statement of Academic Purpose: A statement that describes the intellectual issuesand historical/linguistic/archaeological subjects that you hope to explore at the University of Chicago.